If you think of yourself as a beach family, I don’t blame you. Normally, so do we.

 Once you’re there, you have several options of where to stay.
 My family has stayed at Mountain Harbor Resort for decades, but there are many other options for your tastes or price range.
 Lake Ouachita State Park also offers campgrounds and cabins, if you prefer.

-- Tip #3: Don’t wash your hair in the lake.
-Do bring a bottle of lightening spray to give your hair that sun-kissed look.
+Don’t wash your hair in the lake.
+If you’re more fair-haried, bring a bottle of lightening spray to give your hair that sun-kissed look.
 (We used Sun Bum Blonde Formula Hair Lightener this trip.)

 Lake Ouachita is also dotted with plenty of islands with perfect coves for docking a boat, so everyone can swim, float, or enjoy the sun.
 This year, we used a “water pad” (or floating platform) for the first time.
 Ours was borrowed, but if you have several people who enjoy lounging about, you may want to look into renting one.